chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 We strongly recommend isolating your installation in an environment to manage this complexity.
 If you followed the quick start guide and already created a virtual environment to install the `cryoet-data-portal` package, you *may* be able to reuse that environment for installing napari.

-However, many napari users and developers use the `conda` environment manager, Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run the following commands to create and activate a conda environment.
+However, many napari users and developers use the `conda` environment manager, so we recommend that here instead.
+Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run the following commands to create and activate a conda environment.

 ```shell